Accurate, efficient, and noise-robust method to compute a relative depth map from an image or video sequence captured by a single camera (monocular).

 - Significantly outperforming state-of-the-art approaches in accuracy and efficiency.

-Market ooportunities in high level applications in media, entertainment, security, telecommunications: object detection and recognition, conversion of 2D video content to 3D, multi-camera view generation or interpolation, video editing, advertisement insertion in video content, or seamless visual effects.
+High level applications in media, entertainment, security, telecommunications: object detection and recognition, conversion of 2D video content to 3D, multi-camera view generation or interpolation, video editing, advertisement insertion in video content, or seamless visual effects.
+Computational or time constraint (real time) applications.